kreijack/bombrowser/tests/TESTS.md

 - The "BOMBrowser: select date" dialog is showed
 - this dialog contains a list of 820037 codes.

+Test description #2:
+- repeat the steps in the first test
+- select the "Show latest assembly" command.

+Expected results #2:
+- The "BOMBrowser: assembly window" dialog is showed
+- the bom showed is related to the latest revision (i.e all the items have a not defined "Date to" date)

+Test description #3:
+- repeat the steps in the first test
+- select the "Show prototype assembly" command.

+Expected results #2:
+- The "BOMBrowser: assembly window" dialog is showed
+- the bom showed is related to the latest revision (i.e all the items have a not defined "Date to" date) with the excpetion of few items which have as "date from" the prototype one

 Passed: [X]

 ### Test 1.11 - where used